Mount Orne Covered Bridge: Description and history

 The bridge was built in 1911 by the Berlin Construction Company, replacing one that was washed away by flooding in 1905.
 It is one of only two Howe truss bridges over the Connecticut River; the other, the Columbia Bridge, was built in 1912.
 The two bridges are among the last to be built during the historic period of covered bridge construction in either state.
 The costs of construction and maintenance are shared by the two towns.

-The most recent rededication of the bridge took place on November 23, 1983.
+In 1983, the bridge temporarily closed on July 5 for repair work; it was reopened and rededicated on November 23.

+In November 2023, the bridge was closed (for an as yet undetermined amount of time) due to damage caused by an oversized vehicle driving through it.